 A couple of other things:

-I’ve been blogging for over eight years at various locations, and Feet on Foreign Lands has grown out of a couple of my earlier blogs.
-Relevant earlier posts were migrated across together with their comments, and minimal editing was done where it was required.
+I’ve been blogging for over ten years at various locations, and Feet on Foreign Lands has grown out of a couple of my earlier blogs.

 All the photos on this blog are my own unless credited otherwise, and all the opinions and views are entirely mine.